Selebi-Phikwe & Surroundings

 Amenities and tourism

 Selebi-Phikwe hosts the biggest marathon in Botswana, the Phikwe Marathon.
 The late Boet Kahts and Phill Roberts, who was a teacher at Selebi-Phikwe Senior Secondary School, started it as a gesture of Community Service in 1985.
 The marathon is classified as one of the best in the world by the International Association of Athletics Federations (IAAF).
-A report for SPEDU (Selebi Phikwe Economic Development), a local Regional Development Agency, suggests that there is significant potential for expansion of the marathon and also to apply the skills and experience gained by running that event for similar events across the country.
+A report for SPEDU (Selebi Phikwe Economic Development), a local Regional Development Agency, suggests that there is significant potential for the expansion of the marathon and also to apply the skills and experience gained by running that event for similar events across the country.